-@Required

-Optional (when omitted, the default value is zero).
-May have the following values:

-- 0 means that input to the custom field in the web interface is optional, such that the value may be left blank. - 1 means that in the web interface, the custom field is mandatory, and may not be left blank by an operator completing the enclosing tab.
+@DataSourceDelimiter Optional (when omitted, the default value is the comma ,).
+A single ASCII character (a punctuation character is expected) that does not occur in your data set and is used as a delimiter between values in @DataSource .
+The separator character must be enclosed in single quotation marks.
+If UIFieldTypeID has any value other than 8, this parameter is ignored. @Required Optional (when omitted, the default value is zero).
+May have the following values: • 0 means that input to the custom field in the web interface is optional, such that the value may be left blank. • 1 means that in the web interface, the custom field is mandatory, and may not be left blank by an operator completing the enclosing tab.
 This integer value must not be surrounded by quotation marks.
 Note: This parameter affects only data input through the web interface of FlexNet Manager Suite.
-It does not have any effect, for example, on data imports using the Business Importer.

-@StringLength

-Optional (when omitted, the default value is 256).
-Ignored unless the @UIFieldTypeID has either of the values 4 (text box, or field) or 5 (text area, multiline).
+It does not have any effect, for example, on data imports using the Business Importer. @StringLength Optional (when omitted, the default value is 256).
+Ignored unless the @UIFieldTypeID has either of the values 4 (text box, or field) or 5 (text area, multi- line).
 Specifies the maximum length of the input string in the web interface.
-The largest permissible string length is 4000 bytes.

-@ReadOnly

-Optional (when omitted, the default value is zero).
-May have the following values:

-- 0 means that the control is read/write, and can be updated in the web interface. - 1 means that the control is read-only, and cannot be changed in the web interface.
+The largest permissible string length is 4000 bytes. @ReadOnly Optional (when omitted, the default value is zero).
+May have the following values: e, Ø means that the control is read/write, and can be updated in the web interface. • Thears that the control is read/write, and can be updated in the web interface. • 1 means that the control is read-only, and cannot be changed in the web interface.
 This value is illegal if @Required = 1, and will produce an error when executed.